mmattel/Raspberry-Pi-Setup/Home Assistant/zwavejs2mqtt.md

 A fully configurable [Z-Wave to MQTT Gateway](https://zwave-js.github.io/zwavejs2mqtt/#/) and Control Panel  when you want to build a Z-Wave hub.
 This is necessary for the official Home Assistant integration when you use a Z-Wave USB dongle that acts as central point.

+zwavejs2mqtt exposes Z-Wave devices to an MQTT broker (to be installed, [Mosquitto MQTT](https://mosquitto.org)) in a fully configurable manner.

 See the [installation](https://zwave-js.github.io/zwavejs2mqtt/#/getting-started/docker?id=installation) for options.

 ## Installing via Docker Compose